-The acreage to be retained by PG&E is not currently used for grazing, thus agriculture is not included as a BPV.
+The acreage to be retained by PG&E in this transaction is not currently used for grazing.

-6. Objective: Identify and manage cultural resources in order to ensure their protection, as well as to support opportunities for public education.
+6. Objective: Identify and manage cultural resources in order to ensure their protection.

 The conservation easement will protect identified historical and cultural values on the Property to the extent they are protected by state and federal law.